 5. How to Set Up Their Website

-The next step is to spend a few minutes and help them set up their distributor website.
+The next step in your MLM Initial Training is to spend a few minutes and help them set up their distributor website.
 Just do it with them, right there on the spot, so they can have a link to send people to learn more about their products and business.

 6. Overview of the System Your Team Uses